-By demonstrating respect for human rights, and actively working to identify, prevent and mitigate adverse human rights impacts, business can build a strong brand and reputation, enhance sustainability and promote investment.
+By demonstrating respect for human rights, and actively working to identify, prevent and mitigate adverse human rights impacts as part of environmental, social and governance (ESG) approaches, businesses can build a strong brand and reputation, enhance sustainability and promote investment.

 In Australia, the Commonwealth Modern Slavery Act and increasing adoption of the UN Guiding Principles on Business and Human Rights are of immediate interest, while global guidelines and principles – such as the Equator Principles in the finance sector, the Voluntary Principles on Security and Human Rights in the mining industry and the broad OECD Guidelines for multinational enterprises – are key considerations for responsible business.